*Updated July 2019

 We’ve all done it; Woken up in the middle of the night, with our mind hell bent on stressing about money.

-What begins as a passing reminder to pay the hydro or cell phone bill can suddenly leave you worried about how you’d pay those bills if you lost your job, how you’re going to climb out of the debt you’re already in, or how you’re going to stretch what you do have to the end of the month.
+What begins as a passing reminder to pay the hydro or cell phone bill can suddenly have you stressing about how you’d pay those bills if you lost your job, how you’re going to climb out of the debt you’re already in, or how you’re going to stretch what you do have to the end of the month.

-If the topic of money gives you anxiety, there may be a deeper reason behind it.
+If the topic of money gives you anxiety, there may be a deeper reason for it.
 The good news however, is that you can definitely get control of your financial thoughts and actions.